Mark Rothko: Childhood

 Rothko was born in 1903 in Dvinsk (now Daugavpils, Latvia), a town within the Pale of Settlement in the Russian Empire.
 His father, Jacob (Yakov) Rothkowitz, was a pharmacist and intellectual who initially provided his children with a secular and political, rather than religious, upbringing.
 According to Rothko, his Marxist father was "violently anti-religious".
-In an environment where Jews were often blamed for many of the evils that befell Russia, Rothko's early childhood was plagued by fear.
+In an environment where Jews were often blamed for many of the ills that befell Russia, Rothko's early childhood was plagued by fear.

 Despite Jacob Rothkowitz's modest income, the family was highly educated ("We were a reading family", Rothko's sister recalled), and Rothko spoke Lithuanian Yiddish (Litvish), Hebrew and Russian.
 Following his father's return to the Orthodox Judaism of his own youth, Rothko, the youngest of four siblings, was sent to the cheder at age five, where he studied the Talmud, although his elder siblings had been educated in the public school system.